 |Monday, September 24, 2018||Friday, November 16, 2018|

 |Wednesday, September 26, 2018||Wednesday, November 28, 2018|

 |Thursday, September 27, 2018||Friday, December 7, 2018|

 |Friday, December 14, 2018|

 |Friday, December 21, 2018|

 Public transportation is widely available and an ideal way to travel on Gridlock Alert Days – and every day.
 Visit mta.info to check the service status of subways, buses, Metro North Railroad and Long Island Railroad.
 The new MYmta app and website is a great resource for personalized trip planning and real-time service information.

 Citi Bike is New York City’s bike share system, providing 12,000 bikes at 750 stations in 60 neighborhoods.
 To help you navigate the city streets quickly and get your shopping done without the hassle of gridlock, Citi Bike is offering 25% off our popular 3 Day Pass in the Citi Bike app from November 21-28 and December 12-21!
 For only $18, you will be able to take unlimited 30-minute rides over a 3 day period.

 Parking Outside of Midtown

-Driving from Queens or Long Island?
+Driving from Queens or Long Island to Manhattan?
 Consider swapping your car for the 7 Train at Citi Field.
 Our partners at the New York Mets are offering $5 commuter rate parking at Citi Field on weekdays.
-Park before noon on game days* to ensure the $5 rate.
 The entrance to the lot is located on Roosevelt Avenue between 126th Street and Shea Road.
-Visit the Driving & Parking page on mlb.com/mets for more information. *Game Days: 9/25-9/30
+Visit the Driving & Parking page on mlb.com/mets for more information.